Botspot/vdesktop/README.md

 ```
 sudo ~/vdesktop/vdesktop
 ```

+## Supported operating systems:
+Vdesktop has been tested to successfully run:

+- TwisterOS
+- Kali Linux (armhf)
+- Raspberry Pi OS Buster or below (armhf or arm64)

+## Unsupported operating systems:
+Vdesktop does not appear to run:

+- Gentoo ARM - it can boot and reach a shell, but the desktop session doesn't work.
+- Ubuntu and Pop!_OS - boot procedure never finishes due to [this strange bug](https://github.com/systemd/systemd/issues/17686)
+- Other operating systems that don't share the same RPiOS kernel, like FydeOS, Android, Windows, etc.
+- Raspberry Pi OS Bullseye - the `mutter` window manager is not compatible with Xephyr and the desktop encounters various other strange errors.

 After running once, vdesktop will create a file in /usr/bin.
 So from now on you can simply run `vdesktop`. (with no sudo)
 ## Usage:
 Boot a .img file: `vdesktop /home/pi/2020-08-20-raspios-buster-armhf.img`